Codyle212/Github-Example/README.md

 - `git revert {commit_id}` makes a new commit to remove the content in commit_id
 - `git revert HEAD` revert back to previous commit and HEAD will point at previous commit
 - `git reset {commit_id}` will reset to the commit id without leave any history
+- `git reset` will revert all the file changes being staged

 # Github CLI